underground-software/ILKD_course_materials/styleguide.md

-## Style Guide
+# Style Guide

-### Paragraphs
+## Content

   * Correct grammar and punctuation

+  * Spell out a number if it less than 20

+  * Larger numbers potentially if they are one word (i.e. sixty but 65)

-### Bullet-point lists
+## Bullet-point lists

   * Initial cap

-  * <= 1 sentance
+  * No more than one sentence (split to multiple bullets or a paragraph)

   * No period at the end

-  * More than one sentance should be more than one bullet, or a paragraph

 ## Headings:

-  * Title capitalization
+  * Title case for # and ##, sentence case for ### onward

-## Markdown rules:
+## Markdown Rules:

-  * separate bullets by a blank line
+  * Separate bullets by a blank line

-  * when splitting single paragraphs/bullets try to find
+  * When splitting single paragraphs/bullets try to find

-  * a natural breaking point, but prefer avoiding jagged
+  * A natural breaking point, but prefer avoiding jagged

-  * edges to breaking strictly on clauses or something
+  * Edges to breaking strictly on clauses or something

-  * spell out a number if it less than 20

-  * larger numbers potentially if they are one word (i.e. sixty but 65)

-  * top level headings within document should be at most `##` and decrease from there

-  * avoid unnecessary blank lines
+  * Avoid unnecessary blank lines